Wild Nephin National Park, established in November 1998 it is Ireland’s sixth National Park and is located on the Western seaboard in North West Mayo.

 International Dark Sky Park

 In a major success for the park, in 2016, the International Dark-Sky Association (IDA) granted Gold Tier International Dark Sky Park status to Wild Nephin National Park recognising it as Mayo International Dark Sky Park.
+Visit Terra Firma who offer incredible hiking, star gazing and cultural tours of this area.

 A Gold Tier classification is an honour reserved for the most exceptional of dark skies and breathtaking nightscapes.
 This recognition completes the ‘360 degree experience’ that the North Mayo national park has to offer, boasting pristine beauty underfoot, all around and up above.